 Uptake by Decision-Makers

-Uptake of the results by policymakers or public administration is a direct indicator of the impact of the outcomes.
-The survey was designed to explore this aspect under 2 different questions; which were mainly aimed to measure how far the project results have been adopted by the authorities and what was the nature of the uptake.
+We measured the uptake of the project results by decision-makers as an indicator of impact.
+The survey was designed to explore this aspect using two different questions, which were mainly aimed to measure how far the project results have been adopted by the authorities and what was the nature of the uptake.